Greek rock lizard: Behaviour

 The Greek rock lizard is an agile species and climbs on rocks, walls, parapets and tree trunks but avoids prolonged periods in the full sun.
 Although it is mainly a climber, it does sometimes forage on the ground.
 The female lays a single clutch of up to six eggs, in a crevice or concealed place, and the eggs take about six weeks to hatch.
 When the lizard gets angry, it will in some cases spit acid at other animals that annoy it.

 Status

 The chief threats faced by the Greek rock lizard are fires and the planting of Eucalyptus trees in place of the natural vegetation of the region.
 Although the lizard is quite common in places, its total area of occupancy is only around 20000 km2 and as the amount of suitable habitat is reduced, its numbers are decreasing.
-The International Union for Conservation of Nature has listed it as being "near threatened" and bordering on "vulnerable.
+The International Union for Conservation of Nature has listed it as being "least concern".